• Skip to primary navigation

 By Dan Hogan ・ 2 minutes to read

-The Right Choice Model is a fundamental teaching aid in Right-Minded Teamwork (RMT).
-Its purpose is to help teammates make the conscious choice to adopt the collective Right-Minded attitudes and behaviors that define their team’s thought system and are captured in their Work Agreements.
+Its purpose is to help teammates make the conscious choice to adopt THEIR collective Right-Minded attitudes and behaviors that define their team’s thought system and are captured in their Work Agreements.

-Inspired by moral and ethical models, the RMT framework is based on the concept of free will: the individual is 100% responsible for their inward attitude and outward behavior in response to every difficult situation.
+the individual is 100% responsible for their inward attitude and outward behavior in response to every difficult situation.

 Right Choice Model Loops